mosdef-hub/mbuild/README.md

 }
 ```

+The `mBuild` package is part of the [Molecular Simulation Design Framework (MoSDeF) project](http://mosdef.org/).
+Libraries in the MoSDeF ecosystem are designed to provide utilities neccessary to streamline
+a researcher's simulation workflow.
+When setting up simulation studies,
+we also recommend users to follow the [TRUE](https://www.tandfonline.com/doi/full/10.1080/00268976.2020.1742938)
+(Transparent, Reproducible, Usable-by-others, and Extensible) standard, which is a set of common
+practices meant to improve the reproducibility of computational simulation research.

 #### Quick Start with Docker
 To use `mbuild` in a jupyter-notebook that runs from a docker container with all the dependencies installed use the following command: